jpynn/squib/docs/dsl/save_pdf.rst

 save_pdf
 ========

-Lays out the cards in range on a sheet and renders a PDF
+Lays out the cards in a gride and renders a PDF.

 Options
 -------

 file
   default: ``'output.pdf'``